simeonackermann/VocTo/README.md

 # RDFGraphVis #

-is a RDF Ontology graph viualisation tool.
+is a RDF Ontology graph visualisation tool.